 Justice System- Virtue Poker platform node

 The Virtue Poker platform acts as a POS (Proof of Stake) platform.
 The nodes in the Virtue Poker platform are called Justices.

 Justices are non-playing peers, assigned to poker tables, who provide security and protection to players on the Virtue Poker network and in exchange receive fees from players (Platform fees).
 Justices are assigned to tables, and every few seconds, are randomly reassigned to another table.
 These validators sign each transaction for every hand on the platform and submitting hand histories for storage to IPFS.

 Justice nodes provide the network with the following:

 Dispute resolution: In the rare case of a dispute between two peers, a justice can resolve the dispute in real-time and award the winner the pot.

-Data-feed: required by gaming regulatory bodies and ensured essential services such as collusion detection, bot detection, and multi accounting identification.
+Data-feed: required by gaming regulatory bodies and ensured essential services such as collision detection, bot detection, and multi-accounting identification.

 All the above is done automatically by a user’s computer that’s running a justice node.